-■ Problem Solving & Critical Thinking Skills Modern political thought with emphasis on political movements of this century: conservatism, liberalism, socialism, statism and radialism.
-The role of political idealogies in valism, liberalism, socialism, statism and radicalism.
+■ Problem Solving & Critical Thinking Skills Modern political thought with emphasis on political movements of this century: conservatism, liberalism, socialism, statism and radicalism.
 The role of political ideologies in modern political systems.
 The examination of competing ideologies in the light of contemporary issues.
+1 c.u.